 But what about other aspects of eating bananas (or other fruits for that matter)?

-The question on many people’s minds is: How bad are bananas for our health?
+The question on many people’s minds is: Are bananas good for our health?
 Read about it in the upcoming Part II.

 Submit a Smoothie Recipe or a Health Tip

 If you have a favorite recipe, why not submit it here in the comment section for others to enjoy too!